-Attendance at meetings in FY2020 meetings in FY2020 Independent Director Name Board of Audit & Supervisory Bo Audit & Supervisory Board Occupation/affiliation, etc. Reason for appointment Koichi Nezu 14 of 15 (93%) 14 of 15 (93%) Chairman Emeritus of Tobu Department Store Co., Ltd., Board Chairman and Curator of Nezu Museum Mr. Nezu has a wealth of business management experience and broad insight into management in general through his management of a major department store, and as such, the Company expects him to be able to audit its management objectively and from a neutral position as an External Auditor and Audit & Supervisory Board member.
-0 Nobuyuki Kobayashi 15 of 15 (100%) 15 of 15 (100%) Director of Kobayashi Certified Public Accountants Office Mr. Kobayashi has specialized knowledge in accounting and taxation as a certified public accountant and tax accountant, and as such, the Company expects him to be able to audit its management objectively and from a neutral position as an External Auditor and Audit & Supervisory Board member.
-0 Kenichi Sekiguchi 15 of 15 (100%) 15 of 15 (100%) Special Advisor of Meiji Yasuda Life Insurance Company Over the years, Mr. Sekiguchi has accumulated extensive business management experience and broad insight as chairman, and as such, the Company expects that he will be able to audit its management objectively and from a neutral position.
-0 from the accounting auditor and the corporate audit department, attend meetings of the Board of Directors and express opinions as
+Attendance at meetings in FY2021 Name Board of Directors Audit & Supervisory Board Occupation/affiliation, etc. Reason for appointment Independent Director Koichi Nezu 15 of 15 (100%) 15 of 15 (100%) Chairman Emeritus of Tobu Department Store Co., Ltd., Board Chairman and Curator of Nezu Museum Mr. Nezu has a wealth of business management experience and broad insight into management in general through his management of a major department store, so the Company expects him to be able to audit management objectively and from a neutral position as an External Auditor and Audit & Supervisory Board member.
+0 Nobuyuki Kobayashi 15 of 15 (100%) 15 of 15 (100%) Director of Kobayashi Certified Public Accountants Office Mr. Kobayashi has specialized knowledge in accounting and taxation as a certified public accountant and tax accountant, so the Company expects him to be able to audit management objectively and from a neutral position as an External Auditor and Audit & Supervisory Board member.
+0 Kenichi Sekiguchi 14 of 15 (93%) 13 of 15 (87%) Honorary Advisor of Meiji Yasuda Life Insurance Company Over the years, Mr. Sekiguchi has accumulated extensive business management experience and broad insight as chairman, so the Company expects that he will be able to audit management objectively and from a neutral position.
+0 from the accounting auditor and the corporate audit department, attend meetings of the Board of Directors and express opinions as necessary

-Relationship between supervision and audits by external directors or external Audit & Supervisory Board members and internal audits, mutual cooperation between Audit & Supervisory Board member audits and accounting audits and relationship with the internal control department
+Relationship between Supervision and Audits by External Directors or External Audit & Supervisory Board Members and Internal Audits, Mutual Cooperation between Audit & Supervisory Board Member Audits and Accounting Audits and Relationship with the Internal Control Department